Internal Living Area Kestrel Fields Internal Living Area Kestrel Fields Internal Living Area Kestrel Fields

 The amount that you pay - similar to interim staircasing - is based on the market value of the property which is determined by the valuation.

-Learn more and Make a Staircasing enquiry
+Make a Staircasing Enquiry

 You can usually buy additional shares up to 100% of the value of your home.
 Some of our homes in rural areas or specifically for older people are restricted so you can only buy up to 75% or 80% of the property.
 This is to help keep sufficient affordable housing in the area.
 You can buy more shares at any time, as long as you are up to date with your rent and any service charges, and can afford the increased mortgage payments.